Joan Smalls: Modeling

 In September 2012, Smalls was named "Model of the Year" at the 9th Annual "Style Awards".
 Supermodel Iman presented Smalls with the award.
 In 2013, Smalls ranked #8 on Forbes magazine's "World's Highest-Paid Models" list, earning an estimated $3.5 million.

 In September 2012, Smalls was ranked #1 on the "Top 50 Models" list by Models.com.
 (Note: The list system has since gone alphabetical rather than ranking numerically.
 Smalls has been the last model to reach number one before that change.)
 She remained at the top of the list until August 2014, when the site named her as one of the "New Supers".
 In January 2014, Smalls appeared on the cover of American Elle and was featured in the article "The Return of the Supermodel: It's Joan Smalls".

-Other

-In 2017, W Hotels Worldwide appointed Supermodel Joan Smalls as the first ever Global Fashion Innovator.
-Smalls will help create, shape and innovate W's global fashion platform around the world.
-From special appearances and distinct collaborations to exclusive in-room and digital content, Smalls will add her signature style and taste to the W Hotel guest experience.

 Cosmetic contracts

 Joan Smalls for Anna Sui Spring/Summer 2011.

 In 2011, Estée Lauder signed Smalls to its line-up of global beauty ambassadors.
 She is the first Latina signed to a worldwide campaign for the brand.
 Richard Ferretti, Estée Lauder's global creative director stated, "The word supermodel is overused, but if there's any woman of our generation who deserves the title, it's Joan.
 She can go from looking girl-next-door to superchic-tough-strong—and she is all of that."

 In 2015, Smalls teamed up with Estée Lauder to create 12 New Matte Lipsticks for the cosmetics giant.
 The Supermodel provided inspiration for the 12 new shades, including a broad selection of reds, pinks, chocolatey browns and a dark burgundy (all permanent additions to the Estée Lauder line).